xpdota/triggevent-site/index.md

 ![Overview](https://user-images.githubusercontent.com/14287379/142812965-7666c15e-12b3-4b6c-91a6-ed38820a7aa8.png)

+This can be used as a [combat log](/pages/tutorials/Combat-Log-Events-Tab.md) since the one in-game is a bit lacking.

 Makes it easier to create triggers and overlays.
 Even if you're developing triggers for a different plugin like Cactbot or Triggernometry, this is useful.